 If you prefer to stay in the field you know, then you may consider consulting.
 If you know the industry well, you may identify products or services that solve key issues in that industry.

 You will need some lag time to get up and running, so make sure you consider how long you can last without a paycheck and benefits.
-You may also take a part time job while building your business on the side.
+You may also take a part-time job while building your business on the side.

 Something important you will need is a business plan.
-SCORE, a national non-profit organization affiliated with US Small Business Administration, advices small businesses on these issues.
+SCORE, a national non-profit organization affiliated with US Small Business Administration, advises small businesses on these issues.
 You may have a similar agency in your country.